Preventing and Treating Dog Heatstroke: A Guide to Keeping Your Pet Safe

 Certain dogs are also just more prone to heatstroke.
 Brachycephalic breeds like Pugs and Bulldogs, have a harder time panting effectively, and they can’t cool off as easily.
 Puppies and older dogs just aren’t able to regulate their temperatures as well due to their age.
 Heart or kidney disease in dogs can make them more susceptible to heatstroke.
 You’ll want to always watch out if your dog fits any of those categories when the thermometer is popping.

-How Can You Prevent Heat Stroke In Dogs?
+How Can You Prevent Heat Stroke in Dogs?

 • Provide plenty of cool water.
 Make sure your dog has access to fresh, cool water at all times.